cormullion/Karnak.jl/docs/src/basics.md

 end 600 400
 ```

 Notice that this matrix, for a Petersen graph, is symmetrical about the top-left/bottom-right diagonal, because, in an undirected graph, a connection from vertex 4 to vertex 5 is also a connection from vertex 5 to 4.
-The vertical sum of each column (and the horizontal sum of each row) is the number of edges shared by that vertex, which is usually called the **degree** of the vertex.
+The vertical sum of each column (and the horizontal sum of each row) is the number of edges shared by that vertex,

 We can provide an adjacency matrix to the graph construction functions to create a graph.
 For example, this matrix recreates the House graph from its adjacency matrix: